-Step-by-step, I will walk you through this difficult transition.
+Step by step, I will walk you through this difficult transition.

-From showing you how to financially prepare, to helping you create a new financial plan for going forward, McClellan Wealth Management is here to help make this difficult transition go as smoothly as possible.
+From showing you how to prepare financially to helping you create a new financial plan for going forward, McClellan Wealth Management is here to help make this difficult transition go as smoothly as possible.

 Then, when it comes to creating a new financial plan, we recommend you create realistic goals and consider how much you want to spend in the future.
-I believe a big reason divorce leads to financial despair is because most people don’t take these steps after the divorce is final.
+I believe divorce leads to financial despair because most people don’t take these steps after the divorce is final.
 When I became a CERTIFIED FINANCIAL PLANNERTM, I saw firsthand how many individuals fall back into their old ways and make poor spending decisions.
 That’s why I believe it’s important for me to help educate my clients on their financial situation once their divorce is completed.
 One way we accomplish this is by identifying financial goals and analyzing investments.

-Contact McClellan Wealth Management today to schedule your complimentary, no obligation consultation.
+Contact McClellan Wealth Management today to schedule your complimentary, no-obligation consultation.

 Contact McClellan Wealth Management today for your free financial planning consultation.
-I would like to be your trusted CERTIFIED FINANCIAL PLANNERTM and help walk you through this difficult process and set up a new financial plan to help ensure that you will be able to take care of yourself and your family for the long-term.
+I would like to be your trusted CERTIFIED FINANCIAL PLANNERTM and help walk you through this difficult process and set up a new financial plan to help ensure that you will be able to take care of yourself and your family for the long term.